-OH/ A/ODE Requirements Hybrid/Onsite Plan They have a current and complete RSSL Blueprint and are complying with Sections 1-3 of the Ready Schools, Safe Learners guidance and any other applicable sections, including Section 2L of the Ready Schools, Safe Learners guidance.
-The school maintains a fully-closed residential campus (no non- essential visitors allowed), and normal day school operations are only offered remotely through distance learning.
-There have been no confirmed cases of COVID-19 among school staff or students in the past 14 days.
-Less than 10% of staff, employees, or contracts (in total) are traveling to or from campus.
-Staff in this designation will: Limit travel to essential functions.
-Carefully monitor their own health daily and avoid coming to campus at any potential symptom of COVID-19.
-Any boarding students newly arriving to campus will either: Complete a quarantine at home for 14 days prior to traveling to the school, OR Quarantine on campus for 14 days.
-A 14-day quarantine is the safest option to prevent the spread of COVID-19 to others.
-However, in either option above, for boarding students who have not developed any symptoms, schools may consider ending quarantine after 10 days without any testing, or after 7 days with a negative result on a COVID-19 viral test collected within 48 hours before ending quarantine, unless otherwise directed by the local public health authority (LPHA).
-Student transportation off-campus is limited to medical care.
+- They have a current and complete RSSL Blueprint and are complying with Sections 1-3 and any other applicable sections, including Section 2L. - The school maintains a fully-closed residential campus (no non-essential visitors allowed), and normal day school operations are only offered remotely through distance learning. - There have been no confirmed cases of COVID-19 among school staff or students in the past 14 days. - Less than 10% of staff, employees, or contracts (in total) are traveling to or from campus.
+Staff in this designation will: - Limit travel to essential functions. - Carefully monitor their own health daily and avoid coming to campus at any potential symptom of COVID-19. - Any boarding students newly arriving to campus will either: - Complete a quarantine at home for 14 days prior to traveling to the school, OR - Quarantine on campus for 14 days. - A 14-day quarantine is the safest option to prevent the spread of COVID-19 to others.
+However, in either option above, for boarding students who have not developed any symptoms, schools may consider ending quarantine after 10 days without any testing, or after 7 days with a negative result on a COVID-19 viral test collected within 48 hours before ending quarantine, unless otherwise directed by the local public health authority (LPHA). - Student transportation off-campus is limited to medical care.